 - Nina Collins, Purdue University

-- Solicit nominations for and present the James M. Cretsos Leadership Award.
-Due Dates specified in specific award guidelines.
+- Solicit nominations for and administer the James M. Cretsos Leadership Award.

-- Solicit nominations for and present the New Leaders Award.
-Due Dates specified in specific award guidelines.
+- Solicit nominations for and administer the New Leaders Award.

-- Make recommendations to Nominations committee, President Elect and nominating bodies for qualified individuals who should be considered for various ASIST leadership positions.
-Due January 2017.
+- Make recommendations to Nominations committee, President-Elect and nominating bodies for qualified individuals who should be considered for various ASIS&T leadership positions.

-- Evaluate the effectiveness of the Society’s leadership development activities, report results, and make recommendations to the Board.
-Due April 2017.
+- Evaluate the effectiveness of the Association’s leadership development activities, report results, and make recommendations to the Board.

 - Track New Leaders after they complete their two years regarding their leadership contributions to the Society.